 Serving as research director of NANDA-I provides Sílvia with the opportunity to continue contributing to the development of the taxonomy, seeking the best evidence and strategies to revise diagnoses, aiming for their effective transfer to informatic systems and clinical practice.

-T. Heather Herdman, RN, PhD, FNI – USA
+T. Heather Herdman, RN, PhD, FNI, FAAN – USA

 Dr. Herdman is the Chief Executive Officer of NANDA International.
 She has served as a member, Chair and Co-Director of the Diagnosis Review Committee/Diagnosis Development Committee, and is a former President of the Association.
 Heather is the editor/co-editor of the past four editions of the nursing textbook, NANDA International Nursing Diagnoses: Definitions and Classification.
-She has numerous peer-reviewed publications related to clinical reasoning and nursing diagnosis.
+She has numerous peer-reviewed publications related to clinical reasoning and nursing diagnosis, and is an international speaker.
 Heather was in the founding class of NANDA-I Fellows, and is a recipient of the NANDA-I Mentor Award.

 Heather received tenure from the University of Wisconsin – Green Bay, and taught at two undergraduate and graduate programs in Wisconsin.
 She has served as an advisor and committee member of several master’s and doctoral students, in the USA and Brazil.
-Her research interests include clinical reasoning, nursing diagnosis, spirituality, and integrative health care.
-She serves the Board of Directors in an ex officio role.
+Her research interests include clinical reasoning, nursing diagnosis, spirituality, and integrative health care, and she is a Clinical Herbalist.
+Heather serves the Board of Directors in an ex officio role.

 Dorothy A. Jones, Ed.D., RNC, ANP, FAAN – USA